kokizzu/AlphaECS/readme.md

 We added some references to PlayerMovement and PlayerShooting and when the Death() method gets called, we disable those scripts.
 However, the fact that we were even asking the question of "where should this logic go?" is telling: as your project grows larger, you'll be asking yourself this question more frequently, and the flow of logic in your game will become increasingly more complex.

 We put this troubling thought to the back of our mind for the time being.
 Now that we've got a nice working player, we should probably give him some things to kill.
 And also create some things that can kill him, depleting his health and triggering all those cool effects we just spent so much time coding.
-We need *ENEMIES*.
+We need *enemies*.
 Here's a simplified version of the EnemyAttack class:

 ```
 using UnityEngine;